 '''

-class baseplate.file_watcher.FileWatcher(path, parser)
+class baseplate.file_watcher.FileWatcher(path, parser, timeout=None) Watch a file and load its data when it changes.

 '''

-Watch a file and load its data when it changes.

-- path (str) Full path to a file to watch. - parser (callable) A callable that takes an open file object, parses or otherwise interprets the file, and returns whatever data is meaningful.
+- path (str) Full path to a file to watch. - parser (callable) A callable that takes an open file object, parses or otherwise interprets the file, and returns whatever data is meaningful. - timeout (float) How long, in seconds, to block instantiation waiting for the watched file to become available (defaults to not blocking).